fdoblhammer/Machine-Learning-for-Artists/session03/session03.md

 # Session 03

-## 1. ReActivate your virtual environment
+## 1. Reactivate your virtual environment
+If you haven't created one yet, please follow the isntructions from [Session 2](../session02/session02.md)

 1. Open VS Code and press `CMD + Shift + N` (CTRL + Shift + N on Windows).